koic/rubocop-oracle/README.md

 ## Usage

-You need to tell RuboCop to load the Rails extension.
+You need to tell RuboCop to load the Oracle extension.
 There are three ways to do this:

 ### RuboCop configuration file